estebanrao/reddit-top/README.md

 - redux-saga for async data fetching
 - reselect for Redux state selectors

-**Post MVP note: there are several todo items through out the code, the most important ones are to add "Load More" capabilities, animations in the list, a drawer that shows your saved images and unit tests**
+**Post MVP note: there are several todo items through out the code, the most important ones are to add "Load More" capabilities, animations in the list, a drawer that shows your saved images and unit tests.**

-Just run `npm install` and `npm start` to check it out in [http://localhost:3000](http://localhost:3000)
+Just run `npm install` and `npm start` to check it out in [http://localhost:3000](http://localhost:3000).
+You can also check a working demo in [https://still-beach-06604.herokuapp.com/](https://still-beach-06604.herokuapp.com/).

 # Create React App README